If you want to use FTP to transfer your files, we would recommend the more secure option of doing this using SFTP (Secure File Transer Protocol).

 - SFTP sends ‘packet-based’ information and not ‘text-based’ information like in the case of FTP.

-- SFTP only uses one port (port 22) as there is only one server connection being used.
+- SFTP only uses one port (port 2302 on our London server and port 22 for the US server) as there is only one server connection being used.

 Alternatively you can use File Manager to upload and download files depending on your requirements - see file manager tutorial here.